APTRS/APTRS-DOC/docs/getting-started/Features.md

 - **Project and Customer Management:** Manage all your projects, retest, and customer all in one place.
 The user and project tracking allows you to monitor the user's project allocation, plans, and status.

+- **Customer Portal Access:** Customers can log in to their dedicated dashboard to view projects status (ongoing, on hold, completed), track progress, and download reports directly without requiring assistance.

 ***